-With the premiere of "Die Welle", Aurel Klug not only shows that he can breathe a "wide range of emotions" (General-Anzeiger) into his lead role of David, but also played a key role in the development and reworking of Morton Rhue's novel.
-As the subject matter has lost none of its topicality, it was quickly relocated to the here and now.
-The evening at the Junges Theater Bonn documents the value of a living culture of remembrance.
+With the premiere of "Die Welle", Aurel Klug shows not only that he can breathe a "broad range of emotions" (General-Anzeiger) into his leading role of David, but also that he played a key part in developing the piece and reworking Morton Rhue's novel.
+Since the material has lost none of its relevance, it was promptly relocated to the here and now.
+The evening at the Junges Theater Bonn bears witness to the value of a living culture of remembrance.

-"In history class, teacher Ben Ross shows a movie about the Second World War and the Holocaust.
-The young people react very differently to the brutal images from the concentration camps.
-Some are deeply disturbed by it, others are rather annoyed.
-They consider the subject to be long gone and are certain that something like the Nazi regime and the Holocaust would no longer be possible today.
-So Ben Ross decides to carry out an experiment at the school to show the kids how wrong they are."
+"In a history lesson, the teacher Ben Ross shows a film about the Second World War and the Holocaust.
+The teenagers react very differently to the brutal images from the concentration camps.
+Some are deeply disturbed by them, others are rather annoyed.
+They consider the subject long since closed and are certain that something like Nazi rule and the Holocaust could no longer happen today.
+So Ben Ross decides to carry out an experiment at the school to make the kids realise just how wrong they are."
 (JTB)

-JTB director Moritz Seibert's production impressively shows how the project gets out of hand - and not only puts relationships and friendships to the test, but also raises the questions: Can this happen to us again?
+The production by JTB artistic director Moritz Seibert strikingly shows how the project spirals out of control — putting not only relationships and friendships to the test, but also raising the questions: Could this happen to us again?
 And how can we prevent it?

 Further performances at the JTB: